Chitra Pournami 2024: What Is It’s Significance And Rituals?

 Curious!
 How would be your upcoming time?
 Get a free Janampatri astrology report to know in detail.

 How People Celebrate Chitra Pournami?

 On this propitious day, people offer special prayers and organise different ceremonies to appease the Lord.
 They also take a bath in nearby holy rivers as they believe that one can get rid of their sins.
 Moreover, people dealing with the malefic effects of Ketu worship Chitragupta to eliminate its negative impacts.
 Some of them observe a day-long fast by avoiding oily and spicy foods.
 They celebrate this day by donating food and clothes to poor or needy ones.

 Besides, a ritual of this day also includes the preparation of Navadhaniyam, which is nine different food items offered to impress God.
 While doing so, one should take care that they may not do such things during Rahu Kalam or Yama Kandam.
 People keep betel leaves, nuts, coconut or banana on a plate and lit up incense sticks to worship the Lord.
 Later, they conclude the rituals by performing Mangala Aarti.

 Now we knew why Chitra Pournami is considered one of the important festivals of Hindus, which is mainly celebrated across the southern states of India.
 This day brings us opportunities to reduce our bad karmas by remembering the name of Lord Chitragupta.
 Whoever performs the Puja on this day may get blessings from Lord Chitragupta as well as from Lord Yama.

-Are malefic planets haunting your life?
+Are Malefic planets haunting your life?
 Talk to astrologers to gain a solution.
-First consultation is FREE.
+First consultation With 100% Cashback!